WHAT IS KOKOPELLI ON DEMAND?

 OPTIMIZED FOR YOUR SCHEDULE & LIFESTYLE

 Each course is available for two weeks after the date of purchase.
 We offer convenient, affordable, and quality professional learning for all educators.
-We currently offer 10+ different virtual workshops, and strive to continue building our library of courses to meet the needs of educators across the country.

 COLLEGE CREDIT AVAILABLE